mritunjaysharma394/vowpal-wiki/C#-Binding.md

 provides maximum flexibility with feature representation | System.Linq.Expression based - a bit harder use suited for generic data structures (e.g. records, data table, ...) | --affix is not supported, though easy to replicate in C#

+Let me point out that using VowpalWabbitDefaultMarshaller is another option.
+The biggest upside is that it optionally generates the corresponding VW string features, but maybe less flexible than the direct approach below.
 * * overriding which feature resolution (VowpalWabbitSettings.AllFeatures)

 ```c#
 using (var vw = new VW.VowpalWabbit("-f rcv1.model"))